 This course is a graduate-level course in the design and analysis of algorithms.
 We study techniques for the design of algorithms (such as dynamic programming) and algorithms for fundamental problems (such as fast Fourier transform FFT).
 In addition, we study computational intractability, specifically, the theory of NP-completeness.
-The main topics covered in the course include: dynamic programming; divide and conquer, including FFT; randomized algorithms, including RSA cryptosystem and hashing using Bloom filters; graph algorithms; max-flow algorithms; linear programming; and NP-completeness.
+The main topics covered in the course include: dynamic programming; divide and conquer, including FFT; randomized algorithms, including RSA cryptosystem; graph algorithms; max-flow algorithms; linear programming; and NP-completeness.

 Note: Sample syllabi are provided for informational purposes only.
 For the most up-to-date information, consult the official course documentation.